-This chapter will explain what off-page SEO is and why you must understand how to master it.
+This section will explain what off-page SEO is and why you must understand how to master it.

 What is Off-Page SEO?

-Off-page SEO consists of the strategies that web admins implement outside of their sites to improve search engine position and rank higher in SERPs.
+Off-page SEO consists of the strategies that site owners implement outside of their sites to improve search engine position and rank higher in SERPs.

 These activities include creating links, boosting branding, engagement, and social sharing.

 In a nutshell, off-page SEO means working outside your site to prove to search engines that you are trustworthy and authoritative.